-No customer wants to stomach a price increase, as they feel challenged in passing on their increase in costs to their customers and end-users.
-Sadly though, as long as central banks control our currencies through their inflation tax, salespeople will need to keep up by increasing prices.
+No customer wants to stomach a price increase.
+Sadly though, as long as central banks control our currencies, salespeople will need to keep up by increasing prices.
 It’s simple arithmetic of more currency chasing the same amount of products and services.

 Not only are buyers trained to say ‘no’ to price increases, but most buyers also avoid meeting to so much as allow sellers to discuss price increases.
 Fortunately, yours is a well-trodden path.
 Our expert sales negotiation trainers have mapped out your journey for you, drawing from various modules taken from our B2B Sales Negotiation Training.

 Question: If you want a 5% price increase, do you open with 5%?

 The short answer is: usually not.
 This is an important question with various dimensions.
 Let’s examine some key pointers to assist you in deciding on your number:

 Our research has shown that the single best predictor of where we finish up is where we start from.
 We’ve also observed that most of the time, negotiators compromise by settling somewhere in the middle.
 So, if you start with 5%, and the buyer wants an unchanged price, you’ll likely settle around 2.5%.
 Be careful if the buyer retorts by asking for a discount.
 Using this old tactic, the buyer seeks to offset your price increase with their request for a discount, leaving price unchanged.
 So if you open with a 5% increase, and the buyer opens with demanding a 5% discount, you’ll likely finish up agreeing to little to no change in price.

 Round numbers such as 5% or 10% invite a harder pushback than, say, 6% or 9%.
 6% and 9% appear at an unconscious level to have some calculated and logical underpinning, and so will encounter less resistance.